SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 With the read request message the ECS may ask the SEC node to update a value as soon as possible, without waiting for the next regular update.
 The reply is an update message.
-If updates are not activated, the message can be treated like a read message in a request-reply scheme as in the previous SECoP proposal.
+If updates are not activated, the update message can also be treated like a reply request to the read request.

 Example: